mikeqfu/pyhelpers/docs/source/quick-start.rst

     The function :py:func:`download_file_from_url()<pyhelpers.ops.download_file_from_url>` requires `requests`_ and `tqdm`_.

-If you would like to download a Python logo from the homepage of `Python`_, where the URL of the logo is:
+If you would like to download a Python logo from the homepage of `Python`_, firstly, specify the URL:

 .. code-block:: python

     >>> url = 'https://www.python.org/static/community_logos/python-logo-master-v3-TM.png'

-Then specify where you would like to save the .png file and what the filename it is.
-For example, to name the downloaded file as ``"python-logo.png"`` and save it to the directory ``"\pyhelpers_quick_start\images\"``:
+Then specify where you would like to save the .png file and what the filename it would be.
+For example, to name the file as ``"python-logo.png"`` and save it to the directory ``"pyhelpers_quick_start\images"``:

 .. code-block:: python